 We consider a finite area of the plane modeling an urban scenario, populated by BSs belonging to two tiers.
-Namely, we assume a fraction of the BSs in the area (denoted as moving BS or MBS) are installed on vehicles, such as cars or drones, and thus able to move between regions, while the remaining BSs (denoted as static BS or SBS) are at fixed locations, both distributed according to homogeneous planar Poisson Point Processes (PPP).
+Namely, we assume a fraction of the BSs in the area, denoted as moving BS (MBS), are installed on vehicles, such as cars or drones, and thus able to move between regions, while the remaining BSs, denoted as static BS (SBS), are at fixed locations, both distributed according to homogeneous planar Poisson Point Processes (PPP).
 At any time instant, we assume MBS distributed uniformly at random in the given area.
 The mobility of MBSs is modeled such that their spatial distribution varies dynamically across different time slots.
-An analogous modeling approach is applicable to user dynamics.
+An analogous modeling approach applies to user dynamics.
 We consider user equipments (UEs) are broadband (BB) terminals, distributed in space according to a PPP.
 Note though that our analysis extends straightforwardly to scenarios with heterogeneous users, e.g. including IoT devices.
-The two PPPs that describe the distribution in space of MBSs and UEs are assumed to be positively correlated (as observed in [11]) so that the system is allowed to deploy MBS since UEs are present in the scenario.
-We consider a finite time interval, the observation window, partitioned in a set of Jequal-sized intervals, and let $j \in 1,...,J$ be the label of the j-th interval.
+The two PPPs that describe the distribution in space of MBSs and UEs are assumed to be positively correlated (as observed in [11]) so that the system can deploy MBS since UEs are present in the scenario.
+We define the observation window as a finite time interval divided into J equal-sized sections, where $j \in 1, ..., J$ denotes the label of the j-th section.
 We assume the considered area to be partitioned into Z different regions with specific traffic profiles.
-In every time interval j, with $\lambda^z{u,j}$ we denote the intensity of the PPP of UEs, in users per $m^2$ .
+In every time interval j, $\lambda{u,i}^{z}$ denotes the intensity of the PPP of UEs, in users per m^2 .
 Such intensity might vary between intervals to model day/night patterns of activity or commuting, among others.
 We assume in-band wireless backhauling for MBSs, by which SBSs act as wireless access points for MBSs.
+We adopt a

-We adopt a channel model which considers only distance-dependent path loss, though our results can be easily extended to incorporate fading and shadowing.
+SBSs act as wireless access points for MBSs.
+We adopt a channel model that considers only distance-dependent path loss, though our results can be easily extended to incorporate fading and shadowing.
 We assume a random frequency reuse scheme, with reuse factor k.
 We consider only the downlink of the cellular access, and we assume the generic UE (respectively, MBS) located at x is served by the BS (respectively, SBS) that provides the largest SINR at x.
-Thus, since we are ignoring fading effects, we can reasonably assume that users are served by the BS providing the highest received power.
+Since we are ignoring fading effects, we can reasonably assume that users are served by the BS providing the highest received power.
 [12].
-We assume that static base stations correspond to macro cells, which transmit at a power level $P_s$ , while moving base stations are modeled as small cells transmitting at a power level $P_m$ , where $P_s > P_m$

-Leveraging Shannon's capacity law, the capacity of a user located at a distance r from the BS is $C(r,P,I)=(B/k)\log_2(1+Pr^{-\alpha}(N_0+I(r,k))^{-1})$ , where B is the channel bandwidth, $\alpha$ is the attenuation coefficient, I is the total received interfering power, and $N_0$ is the power spectral density of the additive white Gaussian noise and P is the transmission power of the serving base station tier.
+We assume that static base stations correspond to macro cells, which transmit at a power level P_s , while moving base stations are modeled as small cells transmitting at a power level $P_m \leq P_s$.
+Leveraging Shannon's capacity law, the capacity of a user located at a distance r from the BS is $C(r, P, I) = (B/k) \log_2(1 + Pr^{-\alpha}(N_0 + I(r, k))^{-1})$, where B is the channel bandwidth, α is the attenuation coefficient, I is the total received interfering power, N_0 is the power spectral density of the additive white Gaussian noise, and P is the transmission power of the serving base station tier.